HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-qsv-options.markdown

 Intel Quick Sync Video
 ==========================

 Supported Hardware and Configurations
 --------------
-- Intel Sandy Bridge (2nd Generation Core) CPU's with Intel HD Graphics better
+- Intel Skylake Processors (6th Generation Core) CPU's with Intel HD Graphics better
 - Windows 10 (GUI and CLI)
-- Linux (CLI Only when compiled from source with --enable-qsv.
-Considered experimental)
+- Linux (Available in our flatpak build via a plugin)

 Please note, these are not hard limits and the feature *may* work on older cards and operating systems, but this is not officially supported.